stancl/tenancy-docs/docs/source/v2/difference-between-this-package-and-others.blade.md

 ---
 title: Difference Between This Package And Others
-description: Difference Between This Package And Others | with stancl/tenancy — A Laravel multi-database tenancy package that respects your code.
+description: Difference Between This Package And Others
-extends: _layouts.documentation
+extends: _layouts.documentation_v2
 section: content
 ---